LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

 ### 4.2 Match Scheduling
 - Both team captains must confirm schedule agreements in writing on LEAGUE7's official Discord
-- If captains cannot agree on a match time, the default gameplay time will be used as fallback time
+- If captains cannot agree on a match time, the captains need to let Staff know about the situation.
-- Default gameplay time will be determined by a Captain's Council vote at the start of the season
-    - For single division: 12:00 PM PST on either Saturday or Sunday
-    - For EU/NA divisions: 8:00 PM CET/CST on either Saturday or Sunday
-    - For other variations: Staff will provide suitable fallback options for voting
-- Schedule conflict resolution:
-  1. Teams must first attempt direct negotiation
-  2. If no agreement within 48 hours, Staff mediates and may assign default time
-  3. If a team fails to show up at the assigned default time, that team forfeits the match
+  - Non-responsive team(s) will be treated as if declaring a forfeit.

 ### 4.3 Scoring System
 - Teams are ranked by match series won